10 Most Important Google SEO Ranking Factors

 7. User Experience (RankBrain)

 Google now uses artificial intelligence to better rank web pages.
-It calls that signal RankBrain.
+It is called RankBrain.
 This includes signals that affect your search engine ranking and basically includes:

 - Click-through rate: the percentage of people who click to visit your site from a displayed search results

 - Bounce rate (especially pogo-sticking): the number of people who click on your page and quickly go back to the search results without visiting any other page outside the landing page.
-Oe way you can improve this metric is to improve the ualit of your landing pages.
+One way you can improve this metric is to improve the quality of your landing pages.

 - Dwell time: how long visitors stay on your site.
 Sometimes, visitors spend a long time on your page and do not go back to another page nor return to the search results.
 Google understands that in such cases, they likely found the answers they sought.

-So when you optimizing your web pages from the titles to the descriptions, and content, ensure that they are optimized deliver value and also get the clicks because Google values all those metrics.
+So when you optimize your web pages from the titles to the descriptions, and content, ensure that they are optimized to deliver value and also get clicks because Google values all those metrics.